-The study population for each procedure reported is designed to represent a clinically cohesive group of patients.
-See Appendix A to access the ICD-10-PCS procedure codes, Medicare Severity Diagnosis Related Groups (MS-DRG), and Major Diagnostic Categories (MDC) associated with each study population.
+The study population for each procedure reported in the Hospital Results section of the CPR is designed to represent a clinically cohesive group of patients.
+See Appendix A to access the ICD-10-PCS procedure codes, Medicare Severity Diagnosis-Related Groups (MS-DRG) and Major Diagnostic Categories (MDC) associated with each study population used in the outcome measures.